onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Add

 * UniWebViewHelper.screenHeight and UniWebViewHelper.screenWidth.
-You can retrive the screen size in "point" instead of "pixel" with these two new API.
+You can retrieve the screen size in "point" instead of "pixel" with these two new API.
 See the migrate guide below for more.
 * "tel:" link support for Android.
 Now you can open the telephone UI by a link like "tel:12345678".
-* An example in demo file, to show how to handle the auto-orientation, with keeping the layout unchanged in both portrait and landscope.
+* An example in demo file, to show how to handle the auto-orientation, with keeping the layout unchanged in both portrait and landscape.
 * iOS 8 and 5.5 inch iPhone 6 Plus support.

 #### Fix